 When my kids were younger we were always looking for ways to “entertain” them.
-One way we did this was through science experiments.
+One way we did this was through an exciting science experiment or two.
 The messier they could get, or the more we could amaze them – the better the day went!
 Our students aren’t much different!

 Remember the other day when I posted about density and wanting something new?
 (If not, it was a great post [with a freebie!] about creating your own lava lamps.
 You can check that post out here.)
 Well, my husband reminded me that we use to entertain our masses with the magic of the floating diet coke!

-When I complete this demonstration in my classroom, I bring in a plastic clear Rubbermaid tub (but you could use an aquarium too) and set it up ahead of time before the students enter the classroom.
+When I complete this science experiment in my classroom, I bring in a plastic clear Rubbermaid tub (but you could use an aquarium too) and set it up ahead of time before the students enter the classroom.
 I place my diet drink and my regular drink inside the tank.
 Then I just leave it.
-I wait for the questions to begin… inquiry at its finest!
+I wait for the questions to begin… Inquiry at its finest!

 Once I convince students that I didn’t do anything to the cans or that it’s not magic, we begin exploring it together.
 What is different then?
 We work through my density science tabbed booklet and explore the investigation together.
 Then we discuss – is there anything else that may affect it?
 What about using salt water?
 Does the temperature of the water matter?
 What if we dump out just a little tiny bit of the diet?

-Though it’s not magic, it definitely doesn’t take the magic out of this fun science experiment (or demonstration)!
+Though it’s not magic, it definitely doesn’t take the magic out of this fun science experiment!